rapidsai/docker/cuvs-bench/README.md

 - `cuvs-bench-datasets`: Contains the GPU and CPU benchmarks with million-scale datasets already included in the container.
 Best suited for users that want to run multiple million scale datasets already included in the image.
 - `cuvs-bench-cpu`: Contains only CPU benchmarks with minimal size.
 Best suited for users that want the smallest containers to reproduce benchmarks on systems without a GPU.

-Nightly images are located in [dockerhub](https://hub.docker.com/r/rapidsai/cuvs-bench), meanwhile release (stable) versions are located in [NGC](https://hub.docker.com/r/rapidsai/cuvs-bench), starting with release 23.12.
+Nightly images are located in [DockerHub](https://hub.docker.com/r/rapidsai/cuvs-bench), meanwhile release (stable) versions are located in [NGC](https://hub.docker.com/r/rapidsai/cuvs-bench).

 ## Container Usage